openequella/openEQUELLA/CONTRIBUTING.md

 * `project/*.scala`
 * `project/plugins.sbt`

 Located in the "project" folder is a series of SBT AutoPlugins which are responsible for replicating some of what the ant build used to do:

-* `JPFScanPlugin` - scanning for plugin projects
+* `JPFScanPlugin` - scanning for plug-in projects
-* `JPFPlugin` - default folder layout and settings for JPF plugin projects
+* `JPFPlugin` - default folder layout and settings for JPF plug-in projects
-* `JPFRunnerPlugin` - collecting plugins for deployment or running
+* `JPFRunnerPlugin` - collecting plug-ins for deployment or running

-The root plugin manually defines the sub-project location and their inter-project dependencies:
+The root plug-in manually defines the sub-project location and their inter-project dependencies:

 * `equellaserver` - contains the server bootstrap code and contains the dependency list for the server, produces the upgrade zip
 * `InstallerZip` - produces the installer zip
 * `UpgradeZip` - produces the upgrade zip
 * `UpgradeInstallation` - the installation upgrader which is part of the upgrade zip
 * `UpgradeManager` - the upgrade manager web app
 * `conversion` - the conversion service
-* `allPlugins` - an aggregate project which can be used for building all the JPF plugins
+* `allPlugins` - an aggregate project which can be used for building all the JPF plug-ins
 * `adminTool` - contains the admin console client launcher

 #### Misc

-if you get a deduplicate dependencies on commons logging, SLF4J has a moonlighting jar that says it's commons logging.
+If you get a deduplicate dependencies on commons logging, SLF4J has a moonlighting jar that says it's commons logging.
 Use the build.sbt directive of exclude dependencies like the adminConsole does.